dmail-old/jsenv/readme.md

 ## jsenv

-jsenv provides dependency managements, hot reloading and let you write JavaScript running in node or the browser
+jsenv provides dependency managements, hot reloading and let you write JavaScript executable in node or browser environment

 ## Example